cginfinity/ignite-docs-v2/docs/developer-guide/advanced/odata/metadata-model-using-edm.md

 ## Problem

 You want to define a metadata model using the EDM Node.
-Populate msg.model property with EntitySets and EntityTypes.
+Populate msg.model property with Entity Sets and Entity Types.

 ## Solution

-Drag and drop an <code class="node">Http in</code> node to recieve requests.
+Drag and drop an <code class="node">Http in</code> node to receive requests.
 Use an <code class="node">Odata-in</code> node and connect it to <code class="node">Http in</code> node.
 We will be using this to define our database schema.

 Use a <code class="node">Debug</code> node and connect it to the <code class="node">Odata-in</code> node to log out the msg.model in the debug window to verify.
-Double click on <code class="node">Odata-in</code> node and select "Add new edm..."
+Double click on <code class="node">Odata-in</code> node and select "Add new EDM..."

 ![img](/assets/docs/odata/metadata-model-using-edm-1.png)

 Click edit icon and provide the Namespace name and Schema.

-<strong>NOTE: </strong>When schema name is provided schema name is prefixed to the entity names in queries.
+<strong>NOTE: </strong>When schema name is provided schema, name is prefixed to the entity names in queries.

 ![img](/assets/docs/odata/metadata-model-using-edm-2.png)